-Young people with disabilities are often the least likely to have access to, or participate in, sport of any kind.
+For many young people with a severe physical or learning disability, particularly wheelchair users, participating in cricket and other forms of sport is not possible.
 Table Cricket provides the opportunity to play in a competitive game of cricket.
 The emphasis is on teamwork and sportsmanship in an informal and enjoyable environment.

 In addition to the obvious health benefits, participation in sport can be life-changing for young people, playing a major role in personal development and social integration.
 It has been found to improve self-confidence and motivation, expand life skills and independence, enhance communication and social skills, build lasting friendships, and bring families together.